dotnet/docs/CONTRIBUTING.md

 - **DO** use the [template](./styleguide/template.md) file as the starting point of your work.
 - **DO** create a separate branch on your fork before working on the articles.
 - **DO** follow the [GitHub Flow workflow](https://guides.github.com/introduction/flow/).
-- **DO** blog, tweet and use other social media to annouce your contribution.
+- **DO** blog, tweet and use other social media to announce your contribution.

 > Note: you might notice that some of the topics are not currently following all the guidelines specified here and on the [style guide](./styleguide/template.md) as well.
 We're working towards achieving consistency throughout the site.
 Check the list of [open issues](https://github.com/dotnet/core-docs/issues?q=is%3Aissue+is%3Aopen+label%3Aguidelines-adherence) we're currently tracking for that specific goal.